open-mmlab/mmtracking/docs/dataset.md

 #### The folder of annotations and reid in MOT15/MOT16/MOT17/MOT20

-We take MOT17 dataset as examples, the other datasets share similar struture.
+We take MOT17 dataset as examples, the other datasets share similar structure.

 There are 8 json files in `data/MOT17/annotations`: